 This commission includes 10 disabled people from the borough and is looking at local disabled people’s experiences of living in Hammersmith & Fulham.

 The commission will use its findings to inform the council on how to work better with local disabled people in relation to the support and services available locally.

-Public events are taking place in April/May 2017 to listen to the experiences of other disabled people.
+Public events took place in April and September 2017 to listen to the experiences of other disabled people.

 The commission hopes to complete its work by the end of 2017.